Therapy & Accelerated Hypnotherapy

 My first experience of OEI took place twenty years ago—as a therapy client, when I was struggling to manage intrusive and scary PTSD symptoms that left me feeling disorganized and exhausted.
 OEI gave me a way to first manage and then to calm and integrate those symptoms.

-Relationship Conflicts, Ostracism & Religious Trauma
+Relationship Conflicts, Friend Trauma, Ostracism

 Frequently Asked Questions